Test Id : BLYM

 Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Fixatives other than formalin (eg, Prefer, Bouin) may not be successful for fluorescence in situ hybridization assays.
+Fixatives other than formalin (eg, Prefer, Bouin's) may not be successful for fluorescence in situ hybridization (FISH) assays.
+Non-formalin fixed specimens will not be rejected.

-Bone specimens that have been decalcified will be attempted for testing, but the success rate is approximately 50%.
+Paraffin-embedded tissues that have been decalcified may not be successful for FISH analysis.
+The success rate of FISH studies on decalcified tissue is approximately 50%.

 Clinical Reference